mariovisic/simple_budget/readme.md

 - [ ] Setup very basic password protection
 - [ ] Display safe to spend balances for the day/total for each budget
 - [ ] Allow transactions to be modified
+- [ ] Import existing data
+- [ ] Deploy to heroku
+- [ ] Setup colour schemes for good/bad/OK transactions (will depend on safe to spend value at the time)
+- [ ] Setup routine to run before controller actions to update weekly deposits if out of date